frees-io/freestyle/docs/src/main/tut/docs/modules/README.md

 ## Dependency Injection

 Freestyle automatically generates implicit default instances and summoners in the '@free' and '@module' annotated companions so that instances can be summoned implicitly at any point in an application.
-Scala uses implicit instances in companion objects as par tof its implicit resolution rules. to learn more about Scala implicits take a look at this great post by Li Haoyi's [Implicit Design Patterns in Scala](http://www.lihaoyi.com/post/ImplicitDesignPatternsinScala.html).
+Scala uses implicit instances in companion objects as part of its implicit resolution rules.
+To learn more about Scala implicits take a look at this great post by Li Haoyi's [Implicit Design Patterns in Scala](http://www.lihaoyi.com/post/ImplicitDesignPatternsinScala.html).

-This gives the caller an opportunity to override at any point the instances generated automatically by Freestyle with explicit ones.
+This gives the caller an opportunity to override the instances generated automatically by Freestyle at any point with explicit ones.

 Freestyle also creates an implicit method which requires implicitly all the module dependencies and a convenient `apply` method which allows obtaining
 Module instances in an easy way.
 As in `@free` this effectively enables implicits based Dependency Injection where you may choose to override implementations